syncfusion-content/wpf-docs/wpf/ToolBarAdv/ToolBarAdv-state.md

 ## Restrict Docking of ToolBarAdv for a specific position

 By default, the ToolBarAdv can be docked to any position.
-To restrict docking of ToolBarAdv to particular postion, the following properties can be used.
+To restrict docking of ToolBarAdv to particular position, the following properties can be used.
 Each will restrict docking at corresponding positions in ToolBarManager.

 * CanDockAtLeft—restricts docking at the left.
 * CanDockAtTop—restricts docking at the left.